charles-l/koona/README.md

     addVal((x), 2)

 ## Use
-To compile a `.kn` file, run: `bin/koona *file.kn*`.
+To compile a `.kn` file, run: `bin/koona compile *file.kn*`.
 A C file will be generated (which you can then edit, or compile).

-## TODO
-- Either update Rex, or write a new lexer.
-It'll make Koona compatible with newer versions of Ruby.
+If you want to compile straight to an executible, you can use the `--clang` flag to compile the `.c` file with clang.

 ## Known bugs
 - You have to wrap variables in parenthesise when using in a function call (dunno why, but it's a bug with the parser somewhere)